-The treatment process is usually started in late June and runs for 4 -6 weeks or whatever is required to bring the pond level down.
+The treatment process usually starts in the summer and runs until the pond level is lowered sufficiently to store any rainfall or snowfall that may occur over the fall/winter season.
+Typically the treatment campaign lasts four to six weeks.
 The operating personnel stay on the site and make trips to Hay River to deliver samples as necessary.